-But a Switch is admittedly, pretty expensive.
-If you’re looking for cheaper options, there’s a variety of lesser-than-SGD 100 Portable Game Consoles to consider on all the major online shopping platforms.
-Practically all of these come with in-built games too
+But a Switch is pretty expensive.
+If you’re looking for cheaper options, there’s a variety of lesser-than-SGD 100 Portable Game Consoles for your consideration on all the major online shopping platforms.
+Practically all of these come with in-built games.

-PS: I’m ethically obliged to be frank about the cheaper alternatives.
-Many models promise thousands of games i.e. they sound too great to be real.
+PS: I’m ethically obliged to be honest about these cheaper alternatives.
+Many models promise thousands of games i.e. they always sound too great to be real.
 Whether the manufacturers have licenses for the games aside, the actual number of playable games within those consoles is often an issue.

 In other words, do, DO, read reviews before placing orders for any.

 So far, I have only one suggestion on this list of Christmas gift ideas that involve “fashion.”
 So here’s another one.